pytrackdat/pytrackdat/README.md

 ### Step 5: Deploying the Application

-Now that the final version of the application has been created, it is time to deploy it on a server.
+It is now time to deploy the final version of the application on a server.
 This allows the application to be accessed at all times, from anywhere connected to the internet.
 User accounts are still used to restrict access to the data.
 Just because the server is publically accessible doesn't mean the data is!

 There are multiple options for deployment.
 Below is a guide for deploying on a new "Virtual Private Server" (VPS) on the DigitalOcean service.
 For more